-The procedures described in this section and summarized in Table 13 are calibrations only in a broader sense - they are rather data reduction steps, related to the astrometric calibrations of the data.
-They are derived from raw data FITS files during the regular data flow, i.e. do not require dedicated observations and extra overheads.
-Their purpose is to remove the instrument-signature, i.e. the sparse sky coverage of the individual pawprints or the cosmetic defects of the detectors.
+The procedures described in this section and summarized in Table 12 are calibrations only in a broader sense - they are rather data reduction steps, related to the astrometric calibrations of the data.
+They are derived from raw data FITS files during the regular data flow, i.e. do not require

-- (1) Sky Subtraction and Defringing removes the well known sky background variations over large scale in the IR, and the fringing and thermal emission from local dust particles on the optical surfaces.
+(1) Sky Subtraction and Defringing removes the well known sky background variations over large scale in the IR, and the fringing and thermal emission from local dust particles on the optical surfaces.
 The sky maps are formed either from the target frames (if the target field is sparse) or from any special offset sky frames (for crowded fields or extended targets) by combining frames over an appropriate time range (determined by the sky flat stability), with appropriate rejection.
-The pipeline also produces fringe and dust maps. - (2) Dark Sky Flats may be constructed from the dark sky maps.
+The pipeline also produces fringe and dust maps.

+(2) Dark Sky Flats may be constructed from the dark sky maps.
 Their advantage over twilight flats is the better colour match to the average astronomical object, minimizing the sensitivity of the gain and flat-field correction to differential colour terms with respect to astronomical objects.
-However, fringing and thermal emission from dust particles on the optical surfaces need to be removed because they can be high enough to affect the background significantly in some passbands, leading to systematic errors in photometry. - (3) Jittering removes detector cosmetic defects and cosmic ray hits, and allows to create sky maps, while accumulating sufficient signal to achieve the required S/N. The flat fielding is also improved because the flux coming from a given point on the sky is averaged over the response of many different pixels.
+However, fringing and thermal emission from dust particles on the optical surfaces need to be removed because they can be high enough to affect the background significantly in some passbands, leading to systematic errors in photometry.

+(3) Jittering removes detector cosmetic defects and cosmic ray hits, and allows to create sky maps, while accumulating sufficient signal to achieve the required S/N. The flat fielding is also improved because the flux coming from a given point on the sky is averaged over the response of many different pixels.
 For jittering, the total requested exposure is split into several shorter exposures (at least 5, to obtain good sky maps) with random or predefined telescope offsets between them.
 It is similar to microstepping, but with coarser sampling, and the pipeline combines the jitterred exposures with a rejection algorithm.
-The pipeline combines the jitterred frames, after removing the other instrument signatures, and produces a combined frame and confidence maps. - (4) Microstepping improves the sampling by non-integer sub-pixel offsets.
+The pipeline combines the jitterred frames, after removing the other instrument signatures, and produces a combined frame and confidence maps.

+(4) Microstepping improves the sampling by non-integer sub-pixel offsets.
 It can make a difference when the point-spread function is under-sampled (for seeing better than 0.68 arcsec).
 It improves the flat fielding, same as jittering.
 Unlike the jittering, the pipeline interleaves the microstepped exposures without rejection.
 There is a number of predefined microstepping patterns (i.e. 2×2 pattern, with 0.5 pixel spacing).
 Microstep patterns can be nested within each jitter position.
 The pipeline combines the microstepped frames and produces confidence maps.
 Note that using microsteps is currently discouraged due to data reduction difficulties.

-Figure 22: VIRCAM cascade diagram for producing calibration frames.
+Figure 19: VIRCAM cascade diagram for producing calibration frames.

-Figure 23: Distribution of the 2MASS touchstone fields on the sky.
+Figure 20: Distribution of the 2MASS touchstone fields on the sky.

-Figure 24: Maps of the pixel sizes across the focal plane, along the X (top) and Y (bottom) axis.
+Figure 21: Maps of the pixel sizes across the focal plane, along the X (top) and Y (bottom) axis.
 Based on data from 2009-01-26.